 First Published: 11th of August, 2021 by Patrick CarpenLast updated: October 28, 2023 at 14:36 pm

-The green anaconda is a species of reptiles found throughout South America including Guyana, Suriname, French Guiana, and Brazil.
+The green anaconda is a species of reptile found throughout South America including Guyana, Suriname, French Guiana, and Brazil.
 The species is especially prolific in the northern part of Brazil.
 In Guyana, the Green Anaconda was spotted by photographer Keanu Thomas in the wetlands of the Essequibo Coast where these photos were taken.

 The green anaconda is downright the world’s heaviest snake weighing in at an average of 300 pounds, and it is arguably the world’s largest snake – measuring up to 25 feet in length.

 The green anaconda is non-venomous but that makes it none the less dangerous.
 It kills its prey by crushing and constricting – wrapping around its monstrous body and squeezing to destruction.
 Usually, the victim dies by cardiac arrest resulting from lack of blood flow to the heart.

 The giant serpent will then open its horrible mouth from above and fit it over the victim headfirst, swallowing with muscle induced suctions.
-Once inside the belly of the monstrous creature, the digestive juices are let loose starting the slow digestive process which often takes weeks.
+Once inside the belly of the monstrous creature, the digestive juices are let loose starting the slow digestive process which generally takes weeks.
 As a result, the green anaconda may be sluggish and lazy after having swallowed a prey, and it is easy to kill after feeding.
 This explains why many animals, even humans, have been cut out of the belly of this diabolic and frightening creature.
 After a hearty meal, the Green Anaconda may go comfortably for several months without needing to feed again.

 The green anaconda mostly preys on animals of the wild such as the capybara, but humans are not out of its menu.
 The green anaconda has been known to attack humans and swallow them.
 However, they are less likely to attack humans.